Read or buy our book, Build: Elements of an Effective Software Organization →

 Do you support Single Sign-On (SSO) / SAML?

-Swarmia supports Single Sign-On through Okta and secure login through GitHub.
+Swarmia supports Single Sign-On (SSO) through Okta and Google as well as secure login through GitHub.

 • Anyone with access to the relevant GitHub organization will also be able to access Swarmia, so you don’t need to create Swarmia user accounts for each employee.